dickinson-comp130-01-fa2023/comp130-web/resources/index.md

 Example Python code (but try to do the warmup exercise yourself before looking at this): [convert_miles.py](class07/convert_miles.py), [boolean_demos.py](class07/boolean_demos.py)

+Optional: A "real" example of using conditionals, using the Scratch programming language: [Potion making](https://scratch.mit.edu/projects/889677445), by Scratch user [cc196](https://scratch.mit.edu/users/cc196/).
+Click on "See inside" then "Backdrops 1" to see a lot of nested `if/else`s

 ## Class 6